SiclaitGitHub/ticket-lifecycle/README.md

 <p>
 1. Create Sample Tickets

-- Cretate 3 smaple tickets of varying priority through the end user interface that can be accessed through this URL " http://localhost/osTicket/ "
+- Create 3 sample tickets of varying priority through the end user interface that can be accessed through this URL "http://localhost/osTicket/"
+- This will give us matters to address when using the "Admin Panel"

 </p>
 <br />